telerik/xaml-docs/knowledge-base/kb-listbox-scroll-per-pixel.md

 ## Description

 The default behavior of the RadListBox control, when scrolling, is to scroll per item.
-How to scroll the RadListBox items per pixel?
+This article shows how to scroll the content of the __ListBox__ control per pixel.

 ## Solution

-Set the __ScrollViewer.CanContentScroll__ attached property, onto the __RadListBox__ control, to __False__.
-This will allow the user to scroll per pixels rather than items.
+Set the [ScrollViewer.CanContentScroll](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.scrollviewer.cancontentscroll?view=windowsdesktop-6.0) attached property, onto the __RadListBox__ control, to __False__.
+This will allow the user to scroll per pixels rather than per items.

 #### __[XAML]__